Cray-HPE/docs-csm/install/redeploy_pit_node.md

 <a name="enable-ncn-disk-wiping-safeguard"></a>

-## 5. Enable NCN Disk Wiping Safeguard
+## 5. Enable NCN disk wiping safeguard

 The next steps require `csi` from the installation media. `csi` will not be provided on an NCN otherwise because it is used for Cray installation and bootstrap.